LIZARS TROPHY

 THE VICE-PRESIDENT'S PRIZE

 This is awarded on the first of the two nights showing of the entries in the Annual Competition.
-It gives the audience a little additional interest in the viewing of the films.

 THE FRANK WALKER SALVER